Live From EuropeSaturday, July 4

 Nahost: Israel und Libanon verständigen sich auf Rahmenabkommen Seit mehreren Tagen verhandeln Vertreter Israels und des Libanons in den USA, um den Konflikt zwischen Israel und der proiranischen Hisbollah zu beenden.
 Nun verkünden sie einen „ersten Schritt.

-handelsblatt · about 3 hours ago
+handelsblatt · 7 days ago

 🔴 BREAKINGUS announces framework agreement between Israel and LebanonUS Secretary of State Marco Rubio announced a framework agreement between Israel and Lebanon following diplomatic talks in Washington, DC.
 The deal aims to resolve ongoing tensions and establish a path for peace between the two nations.📰 #Israel #Diplomacy #Geopolitics #GeoWire